-In BOXCAR, the live load surcharge is referred to as "Approaching Vehicle Load".
-This inward horizontal pressure is applied to the walls of the box culvert and is calculated according to AASHTO LRFD Art.
+The live load surcharge results in an inward horizontal pressure applied to the walls of the box culvert that is calculated according to AASHTO LRFD Art.
 3.11.6.4.
 An equivalent fill height is calculated by interpolation from AASHTO LRFD Table 3.11.6.4-1.
-The "abutment height" used to determine the pressure at the top of the wall is taken as the fill depth.
-For pressure at the bottom of the wall, the "abutment height" is taken as the fill depth plus the overall height of the box culvert.
-For "abutment heights" less than 5 ft., the equivalent fill height is taken as 4 ft.
+The "abutment height" used to determine the wall pressure is taken as the fill depth plus the overall height of the box culvert.
+The pressure exerted on the walls is calculated using AASHTO LRFD Eq.
+3.11.6.4-1.
+The pressure is applied uniformly over the full height of the walls.